SE-Stuttgart/XSTAMPP/README.md

 *  Fix that changing the style of the System Description doesn't enable save
 *  Fix that the System descriptions style is not included correctly in the export
+*  Fix bad link in A-STPA User Guide for managing projects and styling of pages

 ## XSTAMPP 2.5.0: